ktor-doc-jp/ktor-doc-jp/pages/quickstart/docker.md

 We won't go into details here since your configuration might require authentication, specific configuration options and even special tools.
 Please consult your organization or cloud platform, or check [docker push](https://docs.docker.com/engine/reference/commandline/push/) documentation.

+### Sample

+You can check a [full sample](https://github.com/ktorio/ktor-samples/tree/master/deployment/docker) at the ktor-samples repository.